hazelcast/hazelcast/site/docs/sql/job-management.md

 tied to the client session.

-When you submit a standard INSERT query, its lifecycle is tied to the client session: if the client disconnects, the query is cancelled, even if it is supposed deliver results somewhere else (not back to the client).
+When you submit a standard INSERT query, its lifecycle is tied to the client session: if the client disconnects, the statement is cancelled.

-If you want to submit a statement that is independent from the client session, use the `CREATE JOB` statement.
-Such a statement will complete quickly and the job will be running in the cluster.
+If you want to submit a statement that is independent from the client session, use the `CREATE JOB` command.
+This command will complete quickly and the job will be running in the cluster.
 You can also configure such a job to be fault-tolerant.